pic-protocol/pic-prototyping/README.md

 ## Trust Assumptions (Important)

-- Alice’s identity and permissions are authenticated by an **IdP (OAuth / OIDC)**
+- Alice's identity and permissions are authenticated by an **IdP (OAuth / OIDC)**
-- Bob’s and Carol’s identities are workload identities (DID, SPIFFE, mTLS, etc.)
+- Bob's and Carol's identities are workload identities (DID, SPIFFE, mTLS, etc.)
 - The **Gateway is trusted only to translate identity → PCA**
 - **Authority enforcement happens exclusively via PCA**